stephansturges/Tator/readme.txt

 Thanks to @drainingsun for a nice clean tool with YBAT!
 Thanks to OpenAI and Meta for the amazing free tools :)
+Thanks to Dimitri Shteizel for the example image from Pexels https://www.pexels.com/photo/cars-on-car-park-13431628/

 ## Licenses